Fishing on the river Usk

 7. No fishing other than fly until April 15th.

-8. No fishing other than as stated in open seasons and method restrictions as set out in box 14 below and in these rules and regulations.
+8. No fishing other that stated in open seasons and method restrictions as set out in box 14 below and in these rules and regulations.

-9. The Management Committee has imposed a bag limit of two trout and one salmon in a 24 hour period.
+9. The Management Committee has imposed a bag limit of two trout in a 24 hour period.